 Some mutations can cause deficiencies in telomere length and accurate assays can help diagnose this to guide treatment, both in animal models and in humans, mutations in telomerase or abnormalities in the telomeres is linked to disease like pulmonary fibrosis or dyskeratosis congenita (Alder et al. 2018, Lopez-Otin et al., 2013) however for the general population telomere length does not seem very predictive of illness.

 To make things more confusing, telomerase seems to help cells continue replicate above and beyond its effect on telomeres (Zhu et al., 1999, Bayat et al., 2020), seemingly having a protective effect of its own.

-While the length of telomeres does not predict lifespan across species (e.g. wild-type mice have telomeres that are like ours, not much shorter, while, possible for selection reasons, lab mice have longer telomeres than we do, see Hemann & Greider, 2000), the rate of attrition of telomeres is surprisingly predictive of how long a species will live (Whittemore et al., 2019).
+While the length of telomeres does not predict lifespan across species (e.g. wild-type mice have telomeres that are like ours, not much shorter, while, possible for selection reasons, lab mice have longer telomeres than we do, see Hemann & Greider, 2000), the rate of attrition of telomeres is surprisingly predictive of how long an average individual of a species will live (Whittemore et al., 2019).

 Telomere research has shown in the past some problems originated by inaccurate measurement methods (Martin-Ruiz et al. 2014) and low sample size studies (Pepper et al. 2018), which explains this infamous paper from Nobel prize winner Elizabeth Blackburn's lab where chanting “Saa, Taa, Naa, Maa,” elongates your telomeres.
 Predictably, the largest, properly randomised studies, show no such effect, even when other studies continue to do (Schutte et al., 2020).